tklioupis/DB_project/README.md

 # DB_project

-This project is about the design of a Data Base
+This project is about the design of a Data Base.
+Winter Semester 2022-2023 Aristotle University of Thessaloniki.

 Contributors: